athack-ctf/chall2026-trust-fall/HACKME.md

-The description of your challenge as seen by participants in CTFd.
-Try to make it feel within the theme of the event...
+There's always a supply chain in application process. break the chain and ruin the trust in packages

 ---
 If your challenge is a multi-flag one (i.e., it consists of a sequence of sub-challenges each rewarded with